-The STSP consists of Tainan Science Park (TSP) and Kaohsiung Science Park (KSP).
-It occupies a total of 1,610 hectares.
-Tainan Science Park is located at the border of Xinshi, Shanhua, and Anding Districts in Tainan City and consists of 1,043 hectares, while Kaohsiung Science Park is located at the border of Luzhu, Gangshan, and Yongan Districts and spans over 567 hectares.
-Ciaotou Science Park and Tainan Science Park Phase III are now under development and planning.
-Ciaotou Science Park is located between Ciaotou District and Yanchao District and consists of 262 hectares while Tainan Science Park Phase III is located at Kanxi Farm on the southwestern side of Tainan Science Park and comprises 92 hectares.
+The STSP, occupying a total of 1,610 hectares, consists of Tainan Science Park (TSP) and Kaohsiung Science Park (KSP).
+Tainan Science Park is located at the border of Sinshih, Shanhua, and Anding Districts in Tainan City with an occupation of 1,043 hectares; while Kaohsiung Science Park is located at the border of Lujhu, Gangshan, and Yongan Districts with an occupation of 567 hectares.

 The principles of investment introduction for the STSP are: